-RaaS is a subscription model that allows customers to use robots/vehicles without purchasing the hardware assets upfront.
+RaaS is a subscription model that allows customers to use robots/vehicles without necessarily purchasing the hardware assets upfront.
 We will seek to achieve sustained revenue growth largely from ongoing SaaS-style EAS subscriptions that enable companies to tap into our ever-expanding suite of AV and AI capabilities as organizations transition into full industrial autonomy.

-Although both the components and the combined solutions of EAS are still under development, components of EAS have already been used for a paid customer trial and pilot deployments.
-We have not yet derived any significant recurring revenues from EAS but began marketing EAS to customers in 2022.
+Although both the components and the combined solutions of EAS are still under development, EAS has already been used for a paid customer deployment as well as for paid trial and pilot deployments.
+We have not yet derived any significant recurring revenues from EAS but began marketing EAS to customers in 2022 with our first commercial deployment commencing in the first quarter of 2023.
 We expect EAS to continually be developed and enhanced according to evolving customer needs, which will take place concurrently while other completed features of EAS are commercialized.
-We expect annual R&D expenditures in the foreseeable future to equal or exceed that of 2022.
-We also expect that limited paid pilot deployments in 2023 will offset some of the ongoing R&D costs of continually developing EAS.
+We expect annual R&D expenditures in the foreseeable future to exceed that of 2022.
+We also expect that limited paid deployments in 2023 will offset some of the ongoing R&D costs of continually developing EAS.
 We target scaled deployments to begin in 2024.